kizunanocoin/docs/docs/integration-guides/work-generation.md

 Services where RPC usage is lighter but regular work generation is needed could move work generation to the same machine if a GPU is used:

 1. Install the [KIZUNANO COIN Work Server](https://github.com/nanocurrency/nano-work-server/blob/master/README.md#installation) on the same machine as the node
-1. Setup a service to start and monitor the work server process with options for using the GPU - `--gpu <PLATFORM:DEVICE:THREADS>` is required, run `nano-work-server --help` for additional options and details
+1. Setup a service to start and monitor the work server process with options for using the GPU - `--gpu <PLATFORM:DEVICE:THREADS>` is required, run `kizunano-work-server --help` for additional options and details
 1. Configure the node to prevent local CPU work generation by setting [`node.work_threads`](#nodework_threads) = `0`

 !!! info "Node work generation option"